PradyunHebbar/jetclassroot2hdf5/README.md

 ## Citation

-If you use this code or the JetClass dataset in your research, please cite:
+If you use the JetClass dataset in your research, please cite:

 ```
 @dataset{JetClass,